themmfuad/r-sh-prj-log-archive-tool/README.md

 ```

 * The tool will compress the logs in a tar.gz file and store them in the provided archive directory.
-* The tool will log the date and time of the archive to a file.
+* The tool will log the date and time of the archive to the file.